cachix/devenv/docs/blog/posts/devenv-is-switchting-nix-implementation-to-tvix.md

   - domenkozar
 ---

-# devenv is switching Nix implementation to Tvix
+# devenv is switching its Nix implementation to Tvix

 In February 2020, I went on a 16-day, 1200km moped trip across northern Thailand with a couple of friends.